Adhishree21/daily_thoughts/README.md

 _Your daily spark of wisdom!_

-## 🗓️ Date: **2025-07-27**
+## 🗓️ Date: **2025-07-28**

 ### 💬 Today's Insight:
 ```
-> Cowards die many times before their deaths; the valiant never taste of death but once. ❤️ - William Shakespeare
+> Genius is one percent inspiration and ninety-nine percent perspiration. ❤️ - Thomas Edison
 ```

 ---